Collect rapid Covid-19 tests for use at home

 How can I get a rapid Covid-19 test to use at home?

-You can collect rapid tests to use at home from a local testing centre (details below) and some pharmacies.
+You can collect rapid tests to use at home from a number of pharmacies.

 - You do not need to book.